labsland/labdiscoverylib/docs/source/quickstart.rst

  * How does the administrator establish how long the student can access, etc.?

-For all these things, you can either implement and test everything by yourself, or rely on a remote laboratory management system, such as `WebLab-Deusto <https://weblabdeusto.readthedocs.org/>`_.
-Most of those features (administration, analytics, scheduling) are covered by WebLab-Deusto, but at some point WebLab-Deusto delegates on the particular laboratories by sending them users.
-So for example a user will be authenticated in WebLab-Deusto, and attempt to access the laboratory, and still WebLab-Deusto will be dealing with the queue of users.
-When the user finally has permission to use the laboratory in that particular time, then WebLab-Deusto contacts the laboratory telling it in a secure way "I'm WebLab-Deusto, I have this particular student, get ready for it".
+For all these things, you can either implement and test everything by yourself, or rely on a remote laboratory management system, such as `LabDiscoveryEngine <https://developers.labsland.com/labdiscoveryengine/en/stable/>`_.
+Most of those features (administration, analytics, scheduling) are covered by LabDiscoveryEngine, but at some point LabDiscoveryEngine delegates on the particular laboratories by sending them users.
+So for example a user will be authenticated in LabDiscoveryEngine, and attempt to access the laboratory, and still LabDiscoveryEngine will be dealing with the queue of users.
+When the user finally has permission to use the laboratory in that particular time, then LabDiscoveryEngine contacts the laboratory telling it in a secure way "I'm LabDiscoveryEngine, I have this particular student, get ready for it".

 The laboratory still has to implement this protocol and life cycle.
 And here is where **labdiscoverylib** enters, by implementing the protocol and making it easy for laboratory developers to focus on the